 Are there ways to tell the difference between the two infections?

 "It's not all that easy to differentiate between flu and COVID-19 illness based on symptoms alone," says Dr Nematswerani.
 "You need to take into account other risk factors, namely recent travel to high-risk areas, or known exposure to someone with COVID-19."

 A healthcare professional is likely to ask questions such as the following when assessing a patient:

 - Has a person with obvious signs and symptoms of infection recently travelled to an area known to be experiencing an outbreak of COVID-19?

-- Has a person been exposed to someone displaying symptoms recently?
+- Has a person recently been exposed to someone displaying COVID-19 symptoms?

 - Has a person been in the company of someone who has received a confirmed diagnosis of COVID-19?

-"It is considered safe for pregnant women to have a vaccine administered during any stage of pregnancy.
-This will help to reduce risk of serious illness during pregnancy and also better protect a baby once he or she is born," she says.
+"It is considered safe for pregnant women to have a flu vaccine administered during any stage of pregnancy.
+This will help to reduce the risk of serious illness during pregnancy and also better protect a baby from flu once he or she is born," she says.